-- Is it because you feel less important or unworthy than other things or people on your schedule or to-do list?
+- Is it because you feel less important or unworthy than other things, people on your schedule, or your to-do list?

 - Could it be because you feel important or special if you are busy (and self-care isn’t staying busy enough)?

 - Or perhaps you only feel fulfilled taking care of or serving others?